What Is an Approval Process?

 - Customization: Although built-in workflows can help you get started, you may want to retain some flexibility.
 Choose a program with customization options so you can tailor your process; if it doesn’t fit your needs, there’s no benefit.

 - Edit Capabilities: Once you build your workflow and start using it, you might need to make changes to the procedures you initially put in place.
-Systems that allow editing will save of time.
+Systems that allow editing will save time.

 - Mobile Features: Solutions that offer mobile capabilities enable your team to submit work, receive notifications, make requests, and approve work from their phone or tablet.